Round Annapurna Trek 18 Days

 - The public bus from Kathmandu to Besisahar

 - The Tourist bus ticket for Pokhara to Kathmandu.

-- Full board meals (3 meals a day – breakfast, lunch and dinner) during the trek whereas during your stay in Kathmandu and Pokhara, only breakfast is included within the budget.
+- Full board meals (3 meals a day – breakfast, lunch, and dinner) during the trek whereas during your stay in Kathmandu and Pokhara, only breakfast is included in the budget.

 - Lodge/Teahouse accommodation during the trekking period.

 - Trekking Permit for cases like Annapurna Conservation Area entry fee.

 - All expenses of the staffs (Guides/Porters) assisting you that includes food, accommodation, salary, insurance, equipment during your travel period.

 - All necessary ground transportation.